 Certification and Education:

-Linda earned the CERT Certificate in Cybersecurity Oversight from Carnegie Mellon University‘s Software Engineering Institute.
+Linda earned the Climate Leadership Certification from Diligent, the CERT Certificate in Cybersecurity Oversight from Carnegie Mellon University‘s Software Engineering Institute, and is an NACD Board Leadership Fellow.
 She earned a J.D. from The University of Texas School of Law, where she was Managing Editor of the Texas Law Review, and a B.A. from The University of Texas at Austin (Plan II Honors Program).
 Linda was named a Distinguished Alumna of the University of Texas at Austin.

 Linda is a first-generation American whose parents immigrated to America from Poland in 1946.
 She understands Polish, which was spoken at home.
 She met her husband Max in law school, and they have an adult daughter.
 Linda is an avid reader who likes to travel and is interested in health and fitness.
 She has climbed Mount Kilimanjaro.